silvernotshell/expressnotetaker/README.md

 # Express.js Note Taker

 **Description:** Note Taker application that can be used to write and save notes.
-This application utilizes Express.js will save and retrieve note data from a JSON file.
+This application utilizes Express.js and will save and retrieve note data from a JSON file.

 **User Story:** As a small business owner, I want to be able to write and save notes, so that I can organize my thoughts and keep track of tasks I need to complete.